Tonalli

-Tonalli (see also: Tonal) plays a multiplicity of roles; acting as a day sign, body part, and a symbol of the sun's warmth.
+Tonalli (see also: Tonal) is a mesoamerican religious concept which can designate a day sign, body part, and a symbol of the sun's warmth.
 Ancient Nahua people believed that it was located in the hair and the fontanel area of one's skull, and that the tonalli provided the “vigor and energy for growth and development”.
 It often overlaps with the force of teyolía which was often considered both an animating force (soul) and the physical heart in various Mesoamerican cultures.

 Etymology

 The root “tona” acts as a verb to mean "to irradiate or make warm with sun”.

 Mythology

 In the Ancient Nahua belief, the tonalli is bestowed upon a child in utero by the aged deities known as Ometecuhtli and Omecihuatl, or the “Lord and Lady of Duality”.
 The implementation of tonalli is conducted through a process known as Fire Drilling.

 It is believed that the old deities, Ometecuhtli and Omecihuatl transferred tonalli to human fetuses by “simultaneously breath[ing] the tonalli into the child and ignit[ing] a fire in its chest”.
 This Fire Drilling process involves an upright wooden piece being twirled rapidly on a flat base.
 It produces heat through friction, although this seemingly simple instrument requires considerable skill to make anything but smoke.
 The fire maker blows on an ignited spark to fan it into a vigorous flame, and the breathing (or blowing air) and friction in the chest animate an infant.
 The Franciscan friars connected this idea of Fire Drilling, namely, the conception of tonalli as breath, to Christianity as the infusion of breath into the body recalls the beginning of Genesis, where God the Father breathes life into Adam.